azzansm/Fake-News-Detection-BE/README.md

 Welcome to the **Fake News Detection** project! 🎉

+This is Vania Agnes Djunaedy and Azza Nasima Final Project for AI, DS, RM ᯓ★

 This repository contains both the **frontend** and **backend** components needed to run the project.
 Before you can run the code, you will need to download a couple of files and set up the project folder structure.

 ## 🚀 Getting Started